 - April 1st - May 31st: New students must submit an application; continuing students must submit a course request(s) and update their personal information.

-- Mid-June: Students are notified of course enrollment.
+- End of June: Students are notified of course enrollment.

 Course locations change each academic year, please visit the Locations & Availability page for the latest update.